-These are seriously dangerous vanilla brownies and I could easily eat these every day.
-They’re that good.
+These vanilla brownies are not just seriously good, they’re seriously dangerous because I could easily eat these every day.

-They’re super dense and rich with a slightly chewy texture that means they won’t last long in any household.
-I’m not a big fan of cakey brownies, I think I’d rather just have cake.
+They’re super dense and rich with a slightly chewy texture which means they won’t last long in any household.

 And yes, white chocolate is not technically chocolate, but let’s not go down that rabbit hole.
 It works so well in this recipe!

 The Secret Technique for Vanilla Brownies – Whole Egg Meringue